 The annual subscription to the full package is £349 +VAT, which includes at least 18 new teaching sequences each year and one update to the Assessment of Writing.
 This year the update is complete samples of writing from each year group, assessed and annotated for Expected (EXS) or Greater Depth (GDS).
 See samples of the resources here.

-Click here to purchase a subscription.
-(This can be combined with the puchase of a teaching sequence subscription as part of our full No Nonsense Literacy package.)
+Assessment of Writing is available from our publishers, Raintree.
+The cost for the annual subscription is £180+VAT; click here to purchase a subscription (this can be combined with the purchase of a teaching sequence subscription as part of our full No Nonsense Literacy package).

 We offer a range of resources to support assessment on our Assessment page and can provide training and support in assessment of writing, standardisation and moderation.
-Visit our School support and Training pages to see the full range of support we can offer.
+Visit our School support and Training pages to see the full range of support.

 Our annual Teaching Sequence subscription consists of over 160 teaching sequences written for KS1, Lower KS2 and Upper KS2 based on quality children's literature: fiction, non-fiction and poetry.
 We call these books 'Texts That Teach' and you can see the texts we have written sequences around here.